How to Generate Subtitles with Accurate Timestamps

 TikTok / Instagram

-TikTok and Instagram do not support external subtitle files.
-You must burn captions into the video using a tool like VEED, Kapwing, or CapCut.
+TikTok and Instagram don't accept external subtitle files.
+Burn captions into the video using VEED, Kapwing, or CapCut.

 Video Files (MP4, MOV)

-Use a tool like Handbrake (free) or FFmpeg to burn subtitles into the video file permanently, or keep them as a separate track that can be toggled on/off.
+Use Handbrake (free) or FFmpeg to burn subtitles in permanently, or keep them as a separate toggleable track.

 VidNotes vs. Manual Subtitling vs. YouTube Auto-Captions